 Common Contract Issues in Business

 Hear that?
 That's the sound of exasperated sighs over legal issues that affect negotiations and contracts.
-These issues strike businesses of all shapes and sizes, leaving procurement, sourcing and purchasing managers everywhere frustrated and wondering if a mutually beneficial buyer-supplier contract is a myth, not a reality.
+These issues strike businesses of all shapes and sizes, leaving procurement, sourcing and purchasing managers and business owners everywhere frustrated and wondering if a mutually beneficial buyer-supplier contract is a myth, not a reality.

-What are these common contract issues that seem to haunt enterprises — and what can you do about them?
-We're reviewing today's top contract issues, then exploring the legal, operational and negotiation tools at your disposal to draft and manage vendor contracts that truly benefit all parties — and finally silence that symphony of sighs.
+What are common issues affecting the contracting process that seem to haunt enterprises — and what can you do about them?
+We're reviewing today's top contracting problems, then exploring the legal, operational and negotiation tools at your disposal to draft and manage vendor contracts that truly benefit all parties — and finally silence that symphony of sighs.

 Why It's Important to Reevaluate Your Contracts

-Reviewing your contracts is a business best practice that helps prevent supplier-buyer miscommunication, misbillings and, overall, vendor mismanagement costing your organization significant time and money.
+Reviewing your contracts is a business best practice that helps prevent supplier-buyer miscommunication, misbillings and vendor mismanagement, costing your organization significant time and money.

 Still, far too few organizations support routine contract reviews.
 The handful that do tend to opt for internal audits, handing off annual or biannual contract analyses to already overburdened procurement staff or the heads of departments to lump in with other domain reviews.

-This practice not only may saddle an already thinly stretched staff, but it creates potential conflicts of interest.
+This practice may saddle an already thinly stretched staff and create potential conflicts of interest.
 Depending on the industry, it can even introduce potential compliance concerns.